MicroLua/MicroLua/docs/mlua.md

   An expression factory. `expr` uses only the first return value, while `mexpr` packs all return values into a [`List`](#mlualist).

-- `Test:path() -> string`\
-  Return a path representing the full name of the test.
-It is composed of the names of the tests in the hierarchy, separated by `/`.

 - `Test:cleanup(fn)`\
   Registers the function `fn` to be called after the test completes.
 Cleanup functions are executed in the reverse order of registration.